qSOFA Score Calculator

 About the qSOFA Score Calculator

-The quick SOFA (qSOFA) score is a bedside clinical tool introduced as part of the Sepsis-3 consensus definitions (2016) to flag patients with suspected infection who are at increased risk for poor outcomes.
+The quick SOFA (qSOFA) score is a bedside clinical tool introduced in the modern sepsis consensus framework to flag patients with suspected infection who are at increased risk for poor outcomes.
 Using only three criteria — systolic blood pressure ≤100 mmHg, respiratory rate ≥22, and Glasgow Coma Scale <15 — it requires no laboratory testing and can be assessed in seconds.

 The simplicity of qSOFA makes it useful for initial triage in emergency departments, hospital floors, and resource-limited settings where laboratory results may not be immediately available.